Emulator Issues #8068

 What are your PC specifications? (including, but not limited to: Operating

 Is there any other relevant information? (e.g. logs, screenshots,

 #1 Updated by magumagu9 over 5 years ago

 - Easy set to Yes

 It would be nice if you could provide an example cheat which demonstrates this issue.

 This is probably a good first patch for someone looking to help improve Dolphin.
 The relevant code is in PatchEngine.cpp and ActionReplay.cpp; the code needs to call JitInterface::InvalidateICache whenever it writes to memory.

-#5 Updated by CryZe92 about 5 years ago
+#5 Updated by CryZe92 over 5 years ago

 This one is one of them for Wind Waker NTSC-U (GZLE01)